Sunday, September 15, 2024

 Sarah's In Memorial notice for her mother

-We know then, due to the reports of her mother’s death, that Sarah and William were living in Williamstown in 1891, the 1890 Sands & McDougall Directory has their address as 52 Ann Street, Williamstown, not surprising given his occupation as a ships steward.
+We know then, due to the reports of her mother’s death, that Sarah and William were living in Williamstown in 1891, and the 1890 Sands & McDougall Directory has their address as 52 Ann Street, Williamstown, not surprising given his occupation as a ships steward.
 In 1892 they inserted the loving In Memorial notice for Catherine and their address was Newport which is just next door to Williamstown.
-At the time of her death she was a widow and her address was 236 Coventry Street, South Melbourne, which was a lodging house.
-Once again, I have no other information about their life together and when William died apart from the fact that they had no children.
+At the time of her death Sarah was a widow and her address was 236 Coventry Street, South Melbourne, which was a lodging house.
+Once again, I have no other information about their life together or when William died apart from the fact that they had no children.
 (34)

 The connection between Alice and Sarah.